kkayin/movie-journal-recommender/README.md

 ## Project Goal

-Journal to Film analyzes the emotional tone of a user's journal entry and recommends films that match their current state of mind — explaining why each film was chosen.
+CineFeels analyzes the emotional tone of a user's journal entry and recommends films that match their current state of mind — explaining why each film was chosen.

 ## Architecture